solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 All this means that when you parallelize the processing of each shard, strict ordering within the shard can not be guaranteed any more.
 Instead, your records will be ordered for the **individual partition keys**.

-It is worth noting, that to fully utilize those parallel Lambdas, you must have at least as many **distinct partition keys** in each shard as the value you set for the parallelization factor.

 ## Failures

 No discussion can be complete without talking about failures.
-Well, maybe some can, but this is not one of them 🙂
+Well, maybe some can, but this is not one of those 🙂

 As with writing to a Kinesis stream, reading from it may fail.
 While there are plenty of reasons why this may happen, in the case of _Lambda_ consuming a Kinesis stream, we can separate two possible failure scenarios:
-- **System errors**, when something goes wrong behind the scenes **before invoking** the actual Lambda function, while _Lambda service_ is trying to read a batch of records from a shard;
+- **System errors**, when something goes wrong behind the scenes **before invoking** the actual Lambda function, while _Lambda_ service is trying to read a batch of records from a shard;
 - **Errors within the Lambda function** itself while trying to process the batch of records it received from the _ESM_.

 The great thing is, the _ESM_ will take care of the system errors on your behalf.
 We will be returning to this shortly.